Best Ultrasonic Denture Cleaner Machine Options

 Smile Direct Club Ultrasonic and UV Cleaning Machine

 This ultrasonic dental cleaner utilizes the innovative use of UV light to create a multi-function washer.
-The vibrations reach up to 8,000 times per minute which the manufacturer says will power away stain from not only dentures but bruxism appliances, retainers, and clear aligners as well.
+The vibrations reach up to 8,000 times per minute which the manufacturer says will power away stains from not only dentures but bruxism appliances, retainers, and clear aligners as well.

 The UV light technology also provides for sterilization, deodorization, and washing all at once.
 Plus, this unit does not need any other chemicals to do the job… just add water.